Best Dark Roast Coffee Beans

-Once an ashy excuse to mask sub-par beans, dark roast coffee is coming into its own with more specialty roasters giving it proper attention.
-The result is a new breed of dark roasts, featuring vibrant, exotic, and sophisticated flavors.
+Once an ashy excuse to mask sub-par beans, dark roast coffee is coming into its own with more speciality roasters giving it proper attention.
+The result is a new breed of dark roasts, featuring vibrant, exotic, and sophisticated flavours.

-You’re probably here because you appreciate the chocolate, nutty, and toasty flavors of a well-roasted dark bean.
+You’re probably here because you appreciate the chocolate, nutty, and toasty flavours of a well-roasted dark bean.
 Keep reading for some handy buying and brewing tips.
-Skim through our top eight picks for the best dark roast coffee in 2020.
+Skim through our top ten picks for the best dark roast coffee in 2020.

 Please note that this guide will cover dark roast beans exclusively.
 For other roasts, read our guide to the best coffee beans here.

-Sure, the roasting process affects the flavor of coffee beans.
-But, in the case of dark roasts, the flavor is defined by roasting (2).
+Sure, the roasting process affects the flavour of coffee beans.
+But, in the case of dark roasts, the flavour is defined by roasting (2).